Principles-of-Software/Principles-of-Software/docs/testing.md

 Testing is exactly what it sounds like - executing software to find bugs.
 Good testing creates a high probability of finding undiscovered bugs; successful testing discovers those bugs.

     Program testing can be used to show the presence of bugs, but never to show their absence.
-    Edsger Dijkstra 1970
+    - Edsger Dijkstra 1970

 We have seven rules for testing:

 1. Exhaustive testing is usually not possible
 2. A small number of modules usually contain most of the defects (aka defect clustering)
 3. The Pesticide Paradox: repetitive use of the same pesticide builds stronger bugs.
 Old tests will not find new bugs.
 4. Testing shows the presence of defects, not the absence
 5. The absence of Error fallacy: absence of evidence is not evidence of absence of bugs!
 6. Test early and often
-7. Testing is context dependent; different data will reveal different bugs
+7. Testing is context-dependent; different data will reveal different bugs

-Testing is complicated because rule number 1 is true.
-Exhaustive testing is costly.
+Testing is complicated because rule number one is true; exhaustive testing is prohibitively costly.
 The key problem is choosing a set of inputs for the test suite, so it finishes quickly, but is large enough to validate the program.

 ## Quality Assurance (QA)
-We test for quality assurance, so we know our code is good.
-We can also use the following:
+Testing for **Quality Assurance** is self-explanatory: <span style="color:blue;">we test our code, so we know it is up to spec</span>.
+We can also use the following testing methods:

 - static analysis (finding bugs without executing code (by reading the code))
 - proofs of correctness (theorems)